alanssitis/smart-air-hockey-table/web/src/pages/team/tmoorma.md

 **External EEPROM Driver**

 - As mentioned previously, the EEPROM driver has only just entered a concrete ideation stage.
-Ben and I will continue to plan the EEPROM driver, then utilize pair programming, as we used for the hall effect and relay drivers, to develop the EEPROM driver.
+Ben and I will continue to plan the EEPROM driver.
+- Once Ben and I have completed enough planning, we will then utilize pair programmingto develop the EEPROM driver, similarly to how we developed the hall effect and relay drivers.

 ## Week 8 & 9